Video shows 4-year-old boy getting pulled to safety after falling into well in south Texas

 The video shows several rescue workers pulling the boy out of the well.

-It's unclear how the boy fell.
+Officials say there wasn't any water in the well.
 Details on the extent of his injuries were not immediately released.